joshuadavidthomas/django-language-server/README.md

 In short, `v5.1.x` means the latest version of Django the Django Language Server would support is 5.1 — so, e.g., versions `v5.1.0`, `v5.1.1`, `v5.1.2`, etc. should all work with Django 5.1.

 At this moment, all components of the Django Language Server (the `djls` binary, the `djls-agent` agent package on PyPI, and the `djls-binary` binary distribution package on PyPI) will share the same version number.
 When a new version is released, all packages are updated together regardless of which component triggered the release.

+### Breaking Changes

+While DjangoVer doesn't encode API stability in the version number, this project strives to follow Django's standard practice of "deprecate for two releases, then remove" policy for breaking changes.
+Given this is a language server, breaking changes should primarily affect:

+- Configuration options (settings in editor config files)
+- CLI commands and arguments
+- LSP protocol extensions (custom commands/notifications)

+The library will provide deprecation warnings where possible and document breaking changes clearly in release notes.
+For example, if a configuration option is renamed:

+- v5.1.0: Old option works but logs deprecation warning
+- v5.1.1: Old option still works, continues to show warning
+- v5.1.2: Old option removed, only new option works

 ## Contributing